-If you’re a science undergraduate that is on or has completed a year in industry, or if you’re a graduate in your first science job, the Working Towards RSci programme can help you connect your experience in the workplace to what’s expected of a professional scientist.
+If you’re a science undergraduate that is on or has completed a year in industry, or if you’re a graduate in your first science job, the Working Towards RSci handbook can help you connect your experience in the workplace to what’s expected of a professional scientist.

 How will Working Towards RSci help me?

-The Working Towards RSci programme uses the standards and competences expected of a full Registered Scientist to provide a framework for you to build and develop your workplace skills.
+The Working Towards RSci handbook uses the standards and competences expected of a full Registered Scientist to provide a framework for you to build and develop your workplace skills.
 It gives you the tools to identify where to improve and grow your experience.

-This programme will help you build a body of evidence to use in job interviews.
+The handbook will help you build a body of evidence to use in job interviews.
 In a competitive environment, where lots of people have degrees and masters, you will be able to stand out from the crowd.
 The workbook will provide potential employers with evidence of your competence and skill to do the job they’re hiring for.